Game: Spectrum

 Graphics are crisp and clear with each environment being a different colour.
 Being the sort of platform game Spectrum is, there is no storyline.
 I think the Switch is the great place for this game as it suits short game playtime: pick it up, play a level or keep playing that level you may be struggling with to reach the portal.

-The soundtrack is a mixture of quiet soothing music to livelier beats and tones, it’s a good mix for the game which can be zen like and relaxing even while you may be rushing to reach the portal before a coloured block takes that one life bar you have left.
+The soundtrack is a mixture of quiet soothing music to livelier beats and tones, it’s a good mix for the game which can be zen-like and relaxing even while you may be rushing to reach the portal before a coloured block takes that one life bar you have left.

-There is a two player option and 2 player local mode.
+There is a two-player option and 2 player local mode.
 A leader board is available for those interested in where they stand with their score.

-Conclusion
+Conclusion for Spectrum

 I have enjoyed my time with Spectrum and I will revisit it to make sure I reach 100% for each level.
-Some of the levels where a bit frantic on my play-through but in a good way.
+Some of the levels were a bit frantic on my play-through but in a good way.
 I never felt frustrated when I sometimes had to replay a level again because I made a stupid mistake and died before the portal.

 I like it and would recommend Spectrum to my gaming friends.